lawnguyen/postgres-db-anonymizer/README.md

 Navigate to this directory.

-Fill out the config.yaml file with connection information and desired transformations.
+Fill out the config.yaml file with connection information and desired transformations/masks.

 Install dependencies with